 Graves was married to Amy Schneider, a professional dancer, and they have three children together.

-The WWE star also has a younger brother, Sam, who wrestlers for a Mexican promotion.
+The WWE star also has a younger brother, Sam, who wrestles for a Mexican promotion.

 In 2019, Schneider posted an image of Graves and WWE Diva Carmella claiming the commentator cheated on her but took the image down (h/t Pop Culture).

 Graves isn’t with Schneider anymore were already taking up the divorce process.
-Carmella and the WWE commentator have been seen in recent episodes of Total Divas which has seen them talk about their relationship a lot more.
+Carmella and the WWE commentator have been seen were seen in episodes of Total Divas which has seen them talk about their relationship a lot more.

 Carmella even posted an image of the pair going on a first date, and it seems they are ready to take their relationship to the next level.